rubenRP/magento1-gulpfile-boilerplate/README.md

 Compile and reload browser styles using browserSync.
 Pay attention to the magento.domain var.
 5. SASS minify "gulp minify"
 Minify all de CSS
+6. Bless: "gulp bless"
+Bless styles CSS for IE version lower than 10
-6. JS minify "gulp scripts"
+7. JS minify "gulp scripts"
 Minify all the .js scripts using requireJS Optimizer